theNewDynamic/oregonsadventurecoast.com/content/blog/11-dog-friendly-activities-to-do-this-fall-on-oregon-s-adventure-coast.md

 ---
 **Come on Down for a Doggone Good Time on Oregon’s Adventure Coast!**

-_Spend a few days with us this fall and receive a_ [_15% discount at participating lodging properties_](https://www.oregonsadventurecoast.com/fall15/) _between October 1, 2021- November 30, 2021.
-Some restrictions apply and are subject to change._

-Another Labor Day has come and gone on **Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston**, and you may think to yourself, “Doggonit, summer is nearly over!
-What am I supposed to do now?”.

-Well, friends, don’t fret!
-The fun is only beginning, as Oregon’s Adventure Coast is a year-round destination, and autumn is one of our favorite seasons!
-If you want to plan an extra special adventure, bring a furry family member or two along for the trip!
+Oregon’s Adventure Coast is a year-round destination, and if you want to plan an extra special adventure, bring a furry family member or two along for the trip!
 We not only welcome dogs on Oregon’s Adventure Coast, we encourage them!
 Visitors will find many [pet friendly](https://www.oregonsadventurecoast.com/blog/dog-friendly-hotels-on-oregon-s-adventure-coast/) lodging options, services, and play areas in the Coos Bay/North Bend/Charleston area.
 Guess you could say the “paw-sibbilites” are endless!

-Here are eleven ways to enjoy Oregon’s Adventure Coast with your pet this fall (listed in no particular order). **Unless otherwise specified, please keep your pet on a leash in all public areas.**
+Here are eleven ways to enjoy Oregon’s Adventure Coast with your pet (listed in no particular order). **Unless otherwise specified, please keep your pet on a leash in all public areas.**

 ![](/img/oregon-coast-dog-friendly-beaches-3.png)